Skip to main content

 What is the Hemlock Conservation Project?

 The Hemlock Woolly Adelgid (HWA) is a harmful insect spreading quickly in Nova Scotia, causing damage to Eastern Hemlock trees.
 First noticed in Virginia in 1951, it has rapidly moved along the East Coast, devastating hemlock stands.
-This issue is now affecting southwest Nova Scotia and will soon impact Kings County, particularly in the Gorge area, where Eastern Hemlock is abundant.
+This issue is now affecting southwest Nova Scotia and will soon impact Kings County, particularly in the Gorge and the Ravine Parks, where Eastern Hemlock is abundant.

 In the long term (10-50+ years), the goal is to control HWA using natural methods involving predatory insects.
 However, the immediate concern is to safeguard hemlock stands using available chemical solutions until more sustainable options are viable.
 The Town of Kentville is collaborating with the Province of Nova Scotia, Medway Community Forest Cooperative, scientists, citizens, and volunteers to address this.